Roof flap

 The decision to implement a safety device to keep cars on the ground came after two crashes in 1993.
 In the first, Rusty Wallace barrel-rolled through the infield of Talladega Superspeedway in 1993 after being tagged by Dale Earnhardt exiting the tri-oval.
 Wallace's car spun backwards, and lifted off the ground.
 The car landed in a grassy area of the track and his car tumbled violently down the front stretch.
 In August of that same year, Johnny Benson Jr. spun off turn two at Michigan International Speedway and flipped down the backstretch.

 NASCAR tested a restrictor plate at Charlotte Motor Speedway that September but driver lobbying led to development of the roof flaps.
 "We developed them so NASCAR would not slow the cars down more," said the devices' primary engineer, Jack Roush.

-Following Matt Crafton's flip while practicing for a pickup truck race at Daytona International Speedway in 2017, NASCAR developed flaps that are located on the decklid of the trucks used in their Truck Series, meant to keep the trucks from getting airborne due to their tendency to do so despite the angled flap on their roofs.
-These flaps are designed to deploy as the truck goes around, venting the air through the decklid, which often acted as a parachute before.
-However, upon introduction at Talladega that fall, it was found that the center flap would often deploy on track as the trucks qualified or raced.
+Following Matt Crafton's flip while racing for the win in the NextEra Energy 250 at Daytona International Speedway in 2017, NASCAR developed flaps that are located on the bed cover of the trucks used in their Craftsman Truck Series, meant to keep the trucks from getting airborne due to their tendency to do so despite the angled flap on their roofs.
+These flaps are designed to deploy as the truck goes around, venting the air through the bed cover, which often acted as a parachute before.
+However, upon introduction at Talladega Superspeedway that fall, it was found that the center flap would often deploy on track as the trucks qualified or raced.
 This was likely due to the positioning of the flap, being close to the rear windshield on the trucks.
 The pocket of low pressure caused by turbulence of the air coming around the trucks' cabs is likely what caused it to deploy.
 This resulted in stunted qualifying runs and the inability to keep the trucks grouped in packs during racing as a result of how vastly it changed the flow of air around the trucks.
 They did prove effective in their purpose later in the race when Cody Coughlin wrecked with others during the Talladega race, when his truck threatened to go airborne upon turning backwards, but set back down, although on top of another truck in the process.